Puspakom Kuching to move operations to Kota Samarahan effective Aug 1

 “In addition, customers can obtain insurance renewal facilities and Motor Vehicle License (Road Tax) at the counter provided immediately after completing the vehicle inspection.

-“This is in line with Puspakom’s aspiration to make it a one-stop center for all vehicle-related matters and provide the best service to its customers,” said the statement.
+“This is in line with Puspakom’s aspiration to make it a one-stop centre for all vehicle-related matters and provide the best service to its customers,” said the statement.